Phumlani-Fikeni/Web-Development-RC/README.md

 Added enquiry and contact forms.<br>
 Planned Updates<br>
 **Part 2 - 15 August 2026 - 18 September 2026**<br>
-14 Sept <br>
+4 September 2026<br>
-- Provide detailed objectives for goals on readme.md
+- Added detailed objectives for the website goals to README.md.
-- Add functionality and fetures section on readme.md
+- Added the Features and Functionality section to README.md.
-- Add missing directories and files on site map
+- Updated the sitemap/project structure to include missing directories and files.

-<br>16 Sept <br>
-- Remove unessesary css file
+<br> 16 September 2026<br>
+- Removed an unnecessary CSS file.
-- Added style.css file
+- Created and implemented the main external style.css stylesheet.
-- Edit stylesheet
+- Linked the external stylesheet to the website pages.
-<br>17 Sept <br>
-- Edit changelog
+- Edited and improved the stylesheet.
+- Added consistent styling across the website.
+- Added responsive layouts using CSS Grid and Flexbox.
+- Added responsive navigation.
+<br> 17 September 2026 <br>
+- Updated the changelog.
-- Add references to ReadMe.md
+- Added references to README.md.
-- Edit fonts
+- Added the CSS reset stylesheet.
-- Include reset script
+- Included the source/reference for the reset code.
+- Updated typography and font styling.
+- Added responsive/scalable font sizing.
-- Include missing pictires
+- Added missing images.

-18 Sept <br>
+- Improved image styling and responsiveness.
+- Added hover and focus styling.
+- Added background-image styling.
+<br>18 September 2026 <br>
+- Completed Part 2 CSS styling and responsive design updates.
+- Continued refining the external stylesheet.
+- Applied responsive styling to navigation, content sections, cards, forms and images.
+- Reviewed the website layout for desktop and smaller screen sizes.
+- Updated README.md to document the Part 2 development work.
+- Updated references used during the CSS and website development process.

-# Refereances
+# References
 Awada, R., 2024.
 Easy Homemade Beef Stew.
 [Online]
 Available at: https://healthyfitnessmeals.com/homemade-beef-stew/
 [Accessed 13 August 2026]. <br>